BillHertzing/Bill.Hertzing.github.io/technical/_posts/2021-04-06-how-i-setup-this-github-pages-blog-site-part-01.md

 This site uses the MIT licenses.
 Of course, feel free to chose a different license if such is more appropriate for your site.
 You can find the text of many popular licenses at the Open Source Initiative page [Licenses & Standards](https://opensource.org/licenses)

+1. Under the root of the repository, add a new file `LICENSE.md`.
+1. Add front matter, for example

+    ```markdown
+    ---
+    layout: page
+    title: LICENSE
+    permalink: /LICENSE/
+    description: Text of the MIT License for this site
+    exclude: true
+    ---
+    ```

-1. Under the root of the repository, add a new file `LICENSE`, and copy the appropriate text from one of the OSI-approved licenses into the file, save and close it.
+1. Copy the appropriate text from one of the OSI-approved licenses into the file and save it.

 ## Modify the footer template